 Yet, policymakers also recognize that life can present more pressing circumstances that require access to these savings.
-In appreciation of this, the list of withdrawals that may be taken from an IRA without incurring a 10% early withdrawal penalty has grown over the years.
+In appreciation of this, the list of withdrawals that may be taken from a Traditional IRA without incurring a 10% early withdrawal penalty has grown over the years.

 Outlined below are the circumstances under which individuals may withdraw from an IRA prior to age 59½, without a tax penalty.
 Ordinary income tax, however, generally is due on such distributions.